 If you are experiencing symptoms such as fever, cough, or shortness of breath, isolate yourself from others and arrange for a COVID-19 test.
 If your symptoms become severe, call 9-1-1.

 Right now, there is no specific treatment for most people with COVID-19.
 Your health care provider may recommend steps you can take to relieve symptoms and prevent the spread to others.

 Yes.
 Both the BC Centre for Disease Control ( http://www.bccdc.ca/health-info/diseases-conditions/covid-19 ) and Island Health (https://www.islandhealth.ca/learn-about-health/diseases-conditions/novel-coronavirus-information ) are great resources for up-to-date information about COVID-19.

-In response to the COVID-19 outbreak , all physicians at WCFMC are now offering virtual appointments.
+In response to the COVID-19 outbreak , all clinicians at WCFMC are now offering virtual appointments.
 You can book either a virtual (video) appointment or a phone appointment with your regular physician.
-If your doctor feels that you need to be assessed in person, an in-person follow-up appointment will be arranged.
+If your provider feels that you need to be assessed in person, an in-person follow-up appointment will be arranged.
 Prescriptions, lab work, and other investigations will be arranged as appropriate.
 WCFMC is now also offering COVID-19 testing for anyone with symptoms of COVID-19.